kcdodd/partis-pyproj/README.md

 **Source and destination**

 * Each item listed in a `copy` is treated like `copyfile` or `copytree`, depending on whether the `src` is a file or a directory.
 * All `src` must exist within the root of the project, any external or generated files must be prepared before the copy operation.
 * If `src` is a directory, all files are copied recursively unless they match an ignore pattern for that distribution type.
 * If an item is a single path, it is expanded as ``dst = src``.
 * `dst` is relative, specifically depending on whether it is a source or binary (wheel) distribution and which install scheme is desired (`purelib`, `platlib`, etc.).
 * Destination file paths are constructed from matched source paths roughly equivalent to `{scheme}/dst/match.relative_to(src)`.
-* Symlinks that resolve within the project root are preserved; links that point outside the tree or are dangling result in an error.
-Hidden files are treated like any other path unless ignored.
+* For source distributions, symlinks that resolve within the project root are preserved;
+  links that point outside the tree or are dangling result in an error.
+  Link targets copied into distributions are transformed so they are relative to its location.
+* Wheels do not support symbolic links, and links are expanded in place leading to possible file duplication.
+* Hidden files are treated like any other path unless ignored.
 * Pattern matching uses POSIX-style `/` separators.
 On case-insensitive file systems (e.g. Windows) different source files that would map to the same destination path are considered collisions and abort the copy.